 COVID-19 Regulations and Resources

-New safety guidelines from the Illinois Department of Commerce and Economic Opportunity state that all patrons of food establishments must wear face coverings over their nose and mouth when approached and serviced by establishment employees, including but not limited to when employees take patron orders, deliver food and beverages, and service tables, whether dining indoor or outdoor.
+Safety guidelines from the Illinois Department of Commerce and Economic Opportunity state that all patrons of food establishments must wear face coverings over their nose and mouth when approached and serviced by establishment employees, including but not limited to when employees take patron orders, deliver food and beverages, and service tables, whether dining indoor or outdoor.
 Patrons are also encouraged to wear face coverings over their nose and mouth when picking up carry out orders.
 For more information, please visit the DCEO website.

-Financial Resources for Businesses:
+Financial Resources for Businesses

 Multiple funding options are offered from the federal and state government and the private sector for small businesses seeking relief.